Portal-analytics/morning-challenges/day-6/README.md

 ### Installation

 Google provides ample documentation on this platform.
 View their installation guidelines [here](http://www.material-ui.com/#/get-started/installation)

-Make sure you include `injectTapEventPlugin` in you Index.js
+We have provided some boilerplate code to get started.
+It includes sample Material UI Code that should run from the getgo.
+It was taken from the example section under Material UI github [here](https://github.com/callemall/material-ui)

-As always create your basic react app, add material-ui, then `npm start`
+As always `npm install`, add material-ui, then `npm start`

 Good Luck!